Linda S. Lin

 Deputy Vice President, Law School Division

-Jennifer Reinbold is a senior planner for the Legal Orientation Program (LOP) and Immigration Court Helpdesk (ICH) at the Center on Immigration and Justice.
-She joined Vera in August 2018 and provides technical assistance to the program sites in the form of site visits, on-site training programs, and conference calls.
+Jennifer Reinbold is an associate program director at the Vera Institute of Justice.
 Prior to Vera, she was a Pro Bono Coordinating Attorney at Kids in Need of Defense’s New York office, and an Immigration Attorney at Catholic Charities in Washington D.C.
-Jennifer also served as an Equal Justice Works AmeriCorps Fellow, as we;; as an Office of Refugee Resettlement Fellow at Catholic Charities of the Archdiocese of Washington (D.C.).
+Jennifer also served as an Equal Justice Works AmeriCorps Fellow, as well as an Office of Refugee Resettlement Fellow at Catholic Charities of the Archdiocese of Washington (D.C.).
 Jennifer is a 2014 graduate of Vermont Law School and a 2009 graduate of Indiana University.

 Deputy Vice President, High School Division